ecashin/acoustic-walk/README.md

 ## Usage

-To play shuffled audio, specify a directory where a recursive file-tree walk will find stereo WAV files, as in the example below.
+To play shuffled audio, specify a directory where a recursive file-tree walk will find stereo 16-bit WAV files, as in the example below.

     cargo run ~/samples-ecashin-orig/Zoom-H5

 The application is designed to run until stopped with control-c.

+Unsupported WAV files will result in undefined behavior.
+Only uncompressed 16-bit stereo WAV files are supported.

 ## WAV Exclusion